Walking the length of Britain

 ‘Consider our landscape and the creations it supports, our vital codependency; a bond hidden until its absence is felt.’

-We walked the length of Britain to document this island’s heritage crafts, whilst raising money.
-The idea was to be slow, to walk from Spring into early Autumn.
-Walking gave us time; something, as a younger generation, we feel we have less of.
-Time revealed the beauty of slow processes: the turning of Spring — hawthorn, red campion and cow parsley in bloom — the hedgerows humming with chiffchaff, chaffinch, blackbird and robin.
+We walked the length of Britain to document this island’s heritage crafts and to raise money doing it.
+The idea was to be slow, walk from Spring into early Autumn.
+Walking gave us time, something, as a younger generation, we feel we have less of.
+Time revealed the beauty of slow processes: the turning of Spring, hawthorn, red campion and cow parsley in bloom, the hedgerows humming with chiffchaff, chaffinch, blackbird and robin.

 It is this connection that explains our appreciation for a straight line drawn by hand.
 The imperfection is human.
 Maybe we see a little bit of ourselves in handmade objects.
 In all the workshops we visited there was spirit carried over from maker to object, their work had life.
 The same way watching a bird make a nest, a rabbit a warren, or a tree and its carefully constructed roots.